Universal Fingerprinting: Capacity and Random-Coding Exponents: Fingerprinting Capacity

 \section{Fingerprinting Capacity}

-In this section we present fingerprinting capacity formulas under the detect-one and detect-all error criteria.
+This section presents fingerprinting capacity formulas under the detect-one and detect-all error criteria.
 To put these results in context, let us first recall related results for MACs.
 In the absence of side information, the capacity region of the MAC was determined by Ahlswede \cite{Ahlswede71} and Liao \cite{Liao72}.
+This region is also achievable for the random MAC \cite{Plotnik91}.
 For the MAC with common side information at the transmitter and receiver, some very general capacity formulas were derived by Das and Narayan \cite{Das02} under the assumption that $\bS$ is an ergodic process.
 In some special cases these formulas can be single-letterized.
 For fingerprinting with i.i.d. $\bS$ and coalition size equal to 2, bounds on capacity were derived in \cite{Somekh05,Somekh07}.
 Thus the presence of the side information $\bS$ causes difficulties in deriving single-letter capacity formulas for both MAC and fingerprinting problems.

 The proof of the converse under the detect-all criterion is based on the standard Fano inequality.
 Surprisingly, Fano's inequality does not seem to be the right tool to prove the converse under the detect-one criterion \cite{Barg08a}.
-The direction we have pursued instead is a strong converse.
-An initial attempt in this direction appeared in \cite{Barg08}, but the resulting upper bound on capacity is loose.
-Our proof is based on explicit sphere-packing arguments, specifically the fact that typical sets for $\bY$ given the embedded fingerprints cannot have too much statistical overlap, otherwise reliable decoding is impossible.
+A strong converse was presented in \cite{Barg08}, but the resulting upper bound on capacity is loose.
+The direction we have pursued is based on explicit sphere-packing arguments, specifically the fact that typical sets for $\bY$ given the embedded fingerprints cannot have too much statistical overlap, otherwise reliable decoding is impossible.
 The tools used here are different from those used for classical problems such as the single-user discrete memoryless channel \cite[pp.~173---176]{Gallager68} and the MAC \cite{Ahlswede82}.
 The use of a detect-one criterion requires a different machinery.
-Without loss of optimality it is assumed that randomly permuted codes (Def.~\ref{def:code-RP}) are used, in which case average and maximal error probabilities over all possible coalitions coincide.
-The wringing techniques of \cite{Ahlswede82} are unnecessary here, and a simpler technique is used to deal with codeword pairs whose self-information score is well above average.
+A simple technique is used to deal with codeword pairs whose self-information score is well above average, and suffices to show that the error probability cannot vanish for rates above capacity.
+We conjecture that a strong converse holds, namely: for any rate above capacity,

+However, establishing this stronger result may require use of elaborate wringing techniques \cite{Ahlswede82}.
+Our lower bound on error probability does not tend to 1 as $N \to \infty$ because the bound (\ref{eq:Pc_good_sv_UB}) is likely loose.